Staubtornado/Staubtornado/README.md

 ## 🚀 About Me
-I'm a full stack developer...
+I'm a german student, programming since January 2021 in my free time and in school.

 ## 🛠 Skills